darknetj/docker/aerogear/as7/aerogear-unifiedpush-dev/README.md

 ## Running the image

+**Note**: The image will run SSL by default with self signed certificates being automatically generated.

-`docker run -it -p 8443:8443 abstractj/unifiedpush-dev`
+`docker run -it -p 8443:8443 abstractj/unifiedpush-as7-dev:201408080346`

 ## Building the image (alternative)

 Clone the repo and build yourself:

-`docker build -t abstractj/unifiedpush-dev .`
+`docker build -t abstractj/unifiedpush-as7-dev:201408080346 .`

 ## Accessing it